Have you ever heard about Ignition Bars?

-Yes, you read right, a lot of trends, specially the most powerful ones, begin with an Ignition Bar.
+Yes, you read right, a lot of trends, especially the most powerful ones, begin with an Ignition Bar.

 Imagine that you had the power to detect Ignition Bars on a chart.

-How much trends could you catch from the early beginning and ride until the end?
+How many trends could you catch from the early beginning and ride until the end?

-You can make a lot of money just out of this simple concept.
+You can make a lot of money just out of this simple trading setup.

-And the good news are, we can identify that on the charts!
+And the good news is, we can identify that on the charts!